And5666/Multiplayer-Car-Game/README.md

 ## Technical Notes

 - Built using **Python** and completly rendered using pygame.
-- The **physics engine** was entirely hand-coded without external libraries.
+- The **physics engine** was entirely hand-coded with very minimal use of external libraries.
 - Multiplayer communication uses **UDP sockets** for faster data transfer.

 ---